Ask AI

 Disease course

-Clinically, ASD presents with a variety of symptoms.
+ASD presents with a variety of symptoms and course, including monocyclic, polycyclic, and chronic patterns.
 Common symptoms include fever, rash, arthralgia, arthritis, throat pain, lymphadenopathy, and myalgia.
-Less common symptoms include pleuritis, pericarditis, and abdominal pain.
-Arthralgias are very common (> 80%) and arthritis is common (> 50%).
-The most commonly involved regions are the knees, ankles, and wrists.
-Systemic complications may develop that include lung involvement and perimyocarditis, which are associated with an unfavorable prognosis.
+Less common presentations include pleuritis, pericarditis, and abdominal pain.
+The most commonly involved regions are the knees, ankles, and wrists, followed by elbows, shoulders, and fingers.
+Polyarticular course is more often than oligo- or monoarticular involvement.
+Elevation of inflammatory markers, including ESR, CRP, and serum ferritin levels, is very common.
+Systemic complications include macrophage activation syndrome and lung involvement (such as pneumonitis, ILD, diffuse alveolar hemorrhage), which are associated with an unfavorable prognosis.

 1